fodorbalint/PathMaker/README.md

 x-1 + (n - n % 2) / 2.<br />

 Later: The white line count is 1 + (n - n % 2) / 2, and the black line count is x-1 + (n+1 - (n+1) % 2) / 2.

+Next, we will look at the corner discovery algorithm.

 ---